A Nodal Immersed Finite Element-Finite Difference Method: Benchmarks

 \subsubsection{Cook's Membrane}

 The Cook's membrane benchmark is a classical plane strain problem involving a swept and tapered quadrilateral.
 This benchmark was first proposed by Cook \etal~\cite{RDCook1974} and is commonly used to test numerical methods for incompressible elasticity.
 The computational domain for this benchmark is $[0,L]\times[0,L]$, with $L = 10\ \text{cm}$.
-The Cartesian grid uses

-cells in each coordinate direction, in which $M$ is the number of elements per edge in the Lagrangian mesh, $10$ is the length of the computational domain, and $6.5$ is the longest side of the structure.
+The Cartesian grid uses $N = \mathrm{ceil}\left(M \efac \mfac \cdot \dfrac{10}{6.5}\right)$ cells in each coordinate direction, in which $M$ is the number of elements per edge in the Lagrangian mesh, $10$ is the length of the computational domain, and $6.5$ is the longest side of the structure.
 The time step size is $\Delta t = 0.001 \euleriandx \ \text{s}$.
 Figure~\ref{cooks} depicts the dimensions of the solid domain and the overall problem specification.
 An upward loading traction is applied to the right side, and the left side is fixed in place; see Figure~$\ref{cooks}$.
 Figure~\ref{cooks} shows the displacement of the uppermost right-hand corner, which is the primary quantity of interest in this benchmark.
 See Table~\ref{tb:cm-param} for the benchmark's parameters.
 The penalty parameter to fix the left side in place is $\kappa_{\text{S}} = 0.125 \cdot \frac{\Delta x}{\Delta t}\frac{\text{dyn}}{\text{cm}^3}$.
 We gradually apply the traction to the solid boundary linearly in time so that the full load is applied at $T_{\text{l}} = 20.0$ s, and we wait until time $T_\text{f} = 50.0$ s for the structure to reach equilibrium.
 All other structural boundaries have stress-free boundary conditions applied.
 The number of solid DoFs ranges from $m = 25$ to $m = 4225$.
 We explore the effect of using mesh factors of $\mfac = 1.0,$ $1.5,$ and $2.0$.

 Figures~\ref{fig:cm_def} and \ref{fig:cm_disp_bs3} depict representative deformations and the displacement of a selected point.